An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: Some people seem to believe that testing is all about bureaucracy and paperwork; about rote execution of test procedures following a script; operating the product in specific ways with specific inputs, and looking for specific outputs.
 (When that kind of work can be done by algorithms, by computer programs, we call that “checking”.
 Look at this.)

-Many organizations as well as a lot of testers seem to think that the most important thing in testing is following someone else’s instructions.
+Many organizations, as well as many testers, seem to think that the most important thing in testing is following someone else’s instructions.
 Sooner or later, people are going to realize that testing centered around confirmatory test cases is not very informative and not very valuable.
 To the degree that is worthwhile, much of that kind of testing can be expressed as code, and delegated to programs and to machinery.

-Testers who are expert in testing in analysis, in designing and performing experiments will be much safer than those who aren’t.
+Testers who are experts in testing, in analyzing, in designing, and in performing experiments will be much safer than those who aren’t.

 Question #8) What software testing trends should we look forward to?